BrockDSL/Intro_to_the_Command_Line_Workshop/README.md

 ![DSL Logo](dsl_logo.png)

-# Intro to Data Visualization
+# Intro to The Command Line
- Workshop file for Intro to Data Visualization
+ Files for the Intro to The Command Line Workshop